IntelPentiumG2/SimpleEventBus/README.md

 The bus will then invoke all methods with the same string you provided with the given data.

-To unsubscribe an method from an event you call: \ `Bus.GetInstance().Unsubscribe("CallName", Delegate method);`
+To unsubscribe an method from an event you call: <br>
+`Bus.GetInstance().Unsubscribe("CallName", Delegate method);`

 ## Tips